qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 After completing camera set up in Fluidd's camera, your cameras should display in main Fluidd page.
 You can select an individual camera or all cameras as your display.

+This completes addition of cameras to the Qidi Plus 4 Printer Guy Kuo